matthias-reis/carda-gatsby/content/articles/2024/08/i-hear-sirens-acheron-en.md

 Darker, heavier and more experimental—that's basically how you could summarise it.
 But there is much more to it.
 Inspired by Greek mythology, the result of IHS' work is a sonic hero's journey—a true one-of-a-kind one.
 "Acheron" has its name from the death's-head hawk moth "Acherontia Atropos".
 Acheron, the god of the underworld river of lost souls, wanders from door to door through all eight pieces and enchants with his mysticism.

-## Horror movie music and mystical moments
+## Horror movie sounds and mystical moments

 ![I Hear Sirens](https://storage.googleapis.com/cardamonchai-media/2024-08-29/i-hear-sirens-photo-by-sean-oliver-soundsvegan-com-jpg-imagine-080808_000000_1500_1500/640.webp 'I Hear Sirens')